redis-developer/Reeko-Slack-Bot/README.md

 [![5](https://raw.githubusercontent.com/redis-developer/Reeko-Slack-Bot/master/photos/screenshots/5.gif)](https://raw.githubusercontent.com/redis-developer/Reeko-Slack-Bot/master/photos/screenshots/5.gif)

 This command permanently deletes a file from the S3 bucket.
 All you have to do is get the filename from **command["text']** parameter.
-The file data is deleted from RedisJson using the `JSON.DEL` command and it is removed from RediSearch's suggestions using the `FT.SUGDEL` command.
+The file data is deleted from RedisJson using the `JSON.DEL` command and it is removed from Redis Search's suggestions using the `FT.SUGDEL` command.
 Users are informed once the file is successfully deleted

 ```bash
 FT.SUGDEL file-index "amazon-shareholder-letter.pdf"